-While there will be light rain falling over parts of southern California through this weekend, the heavier rain will stay to the north.
+While there will be light rain falling over parts of Southern California through this weekend, the heavier rain will stay to the north.

-"Light rain showers will impact the area today and possibly on Sunday into Sunday night, " said AccuWeather Expert Senior Meteorologist Ken Clark.
+"Light rain showers will impact the area today and possibly on Sunday into Sunday night," said AccuWeather Expert Senior Meteorologist Ken Clark.
 "The rain is more of a nuisance rain, with an additional one-quarter to three-quarters of an inch possible."

-Any snowfall will mostly be at elevations above 4,500 feet.
+Snowfall will mostly be at elevations above 4,500 feet.

 Comments that don't add to the conversation may be automatically or manually removed by Facebook or AccuWeather.
 Profanity, personal attacks, and spam will not be tolerated.